-Dahi vada recipe – A complete step by step photo and video guide to make soft, melt-in-the-mouth Dahi vada at home.
-Also known as dahi balla, these are deep fried lentil fritters dunked in creamy yogurt, topped with different kinds of sweet spicy chutneys and then garnished with spice powders.
-It is one of the most popular Indian street foods eaten across India.
+Dahi Vada Recipe – A complete step by step photo and video guide to make soft, melt-in-the-mouth Dahi Vada at home.
+Also known as Dahi Bhalla, these are deep fried lentil fritters dunked in creamy yogurt, topped with different kinds of sweet spicy chutneys and then garnished with spice powders.
+Dahi Vada is one of the most popular Indian street foods eaten across India.

 It is served as a snack or as side in a meal.
 Most homes make this during special occasions like celebrations, parties & festivals like Diwali, holi and Navratri.

-Dahi vada is generally made only with urad dal.
-While Dahi bhalla has some moong lentils included to make the vada batter.
+Dahi Vada is generally made with only urad dal.
+While Dahi Bhalla has some moong lentils included to make the vada batter.
+Some versions of dahi bhalla also have some boiled chickpeas added to it, while serving.

-Well-made dahi vada have a melt in the mouth texture.
-The sweet sour tamarind chutney and flavorful spicy green chutneys compliment the taste.
+Well-made Dahi Vada have a melt in the mouth texture.
+The sweet sour Tamarind chutney and flavorful spicy Green chutney compliment the taste.
 Various spice powders and chaat masala add flavor & zing to the dahi vada chaat making it look & taste super delicious.

 Making dahi vada is quite easy, except there is a bit of preparation work.
 Here are the brief steps of making the entire dish:

-- Soaking the lentils and making the batter
+- Soak the lentils and make the batter

 You can very well complete the first 3 steps the previous day so most of the preparation is done ahead.
 The last 2 steps can be followed on the day you plan to serve.